curtrube/aws-sa-pro/databases/rds.md

 ### Multi-AZ Instance

 - Create a `primary DB` instance and a `standby DB` instance in a `different AZ`
+- Automatic database failover within 60 seconds
 - `Synchronous replication` between the primary and stanby db instance (`near real time replication`)
-- The standby instance does not improve performance, only avaiable in the event the primary goes down.
+- The standby instance does not improve performance, only availability in the event the primary goes down.

 ## Important Points